Full Circle (Doctor Who): Conception

-The first outline of Full Circle was devised by Andrew Smith, a seventeen year-old law student and fan of the show.
-Smith had learned script formatting from the book The Making of Doctor Who, which featured paperwork from the production of Robot (1974-75).
+The first outline of Full Circle was devised by Andrew Smith, a seventeen-year-old law student and fan of the show.
+Smith had learned script formatting from the book The Making of Doctor Who, which featured paperwork from the production of Robot (1974–75).
 His only prior success was in contributing sketches to television and radio programs.
 He submitted his first spec script to the show in 1978, at the age of fifteen.
 The script, entitled The Secret of Cassius and centring on a spaceship discovering an atmosphere on Pluto, was rejected that August by Anthony Read, then the show's script editor.
 Read, however, encouraged Smith to continue submitting scripts.
 The following April, Read's successor, Douglas Adams, invited Smith to a day of studio recording for The Creature from the Pit (1979), which inspired him to outline a story under the working title The Planet That Slept, which he submitted to the show later that year.

 The Planet That Slept centres around a non-aggressive, ostracised Marshchild (nicknamed "Fem" by the regulars) who becomes attached to the Doctor and Romana.
 At the end of the story, the female Marshchild sacrifices itself to save the Doctor.
-In the outline, the Marshmen, whom Smith characterised as "disfigured savages and psychopaths" worship K9 as a god and attempt to sacrifice Romana to him.
+In the outline, the Marshmen are characterised as "disfigured savages and psychopaths" who worship K9 as a god and attempt to sacrifice Romana to him.
 The role of the Starliner also differed from the final serial.
 In Smith's outline, the ship is a freighter that crashes on Alzarius and is boarded by giant spiders as its crew searches for minerals.

-In December 1979 Christopher H. Bidmead became Doctor Who's script editor, aiming to recentre the show around a policy of "education, education, education" and discovered that Adams had left almost no material that could be used for the show's eighteenth season, the sole available script being The Leisure Hive by David Fisher.
-Bidmead noticed Smith's outline for The Planet That Slept and met with him in February, whereupon he found out Smith's age.
+In December 1979, Christopher H. Bidmead became Doctor Who's script editor, aiming to recentre the show around a policy of "education, education, education" and discovered that Adams had left almost no material that could be used for the show's eighteenth season, the sole available script being The Leisure Hive by David Fisher.
+Bidmead noticed Smith's outline for The Planet That Slept and met with him in February, not knowing prior that he was a teenager.
 Smith assumed that Bidmead would simply offer him guidance and was shocked when Bidmead began discussing a script, which he officially commissioned from Smith on 25 February 1980, to be due on 1 April.